 Discount points are simply a way of letting you pay interest in advance in order to have a lower interest rate and a lower monthly mortgage payment.
 One discount point equals 1% of the total amount of your loan.
 Thus, for a $200,000 loan, one point would be $2,000.
 For home buyers who anticipate having a longer-term mortgage and spending a lot of time in their new home, this may be the way to go.

-If you haven't already determined your credit score, you can do this at no cost once a year through AnnualCreditReport.com or by contacting one of the three major credit agencies: Equifax, Experian, or TransUnion.
+If you haven't already determined your credit score, you can do this once a year through AnnualCreditReport.com or by contacting one of the three major credit agencies: Equifax, Experian, or TransUnion.

-If you have an excellent credit rating, 750 or over, it can help you qualify for very low interest rates.
+If you have an excellent credit rating, 750 or higher, it can help you qualify for lower interest rates.
 But even if you have just a fair rating, in the 620 to 659 range, you may still qualify for a mortgage.

 After you've entered all this information, the calculator will generate estimated mortgage rates and monthly payments for both fixed-rate and adjustable-rate loans.